carboneio/carbone/README.md

 ### News

-15th of February 2023: Carbone just launched [on Product Hunt](https://www.producthunt.com/posts/carbone)!
-Feel free to support us.
-It will help us improve the engine!
+June 2023: A new Carbone website is coming with a free interactive tutorial (FR/EN) to learn Carbone language.
+Stay tuned 👋.

 Please consider using the Cloud or On-Premise [Enterprise Edition](https://carbone.io/pricing.html) if you need **professional support**.
 The Community Edition is one major version behind the Enterprise Edition.
 Feel free to contact us [on the chat](https://carbone.io) if you need further information.